Irma Vep (miniseries): Production

 Assayas started developing the miniseries in May 2020 as a loose adaptation of the film, with it being officially ordered by HBO in December 2020 and to be written and directed by Assayas.

 Casting

 In December 2020, Alicia Vikander was announced to have been cast in the leading role.
-Adria Arjona, Carrie Brownstein, Jerrod Carmichael, Fala Chen and Devon Ross were cast in July.
+In July 2021, Adria Arjona, Carrie Brownstein, Jerrod Carmichael, Fala Chen and Devon Ross were cast.
 In August, Byron Bowers and Tom Sturridge were cast, with Sturridge replacing Carmichael who had to depart the project due to scheduling conflicts.
 In November, several new roles were announced, including Vincent Macaigne, Jeanne Balibar, Lars Eidinger, Vincent Lacoste, Hippolyte Girardot, Alex Descas, Nora Hamzawi and Antoine Reinartz, with Macaigne cast as the director of the film and the rest of the announced as cast and crew.
-In an Interview with The New Yorker Kristen Stewart revealed that she was cast in a small part.
+In an interview with The New Yorker, Kristen Stewart revealed that she was cast in a small part.